 - For requests related to religious observances

-Students registered with Queen's Student Accessibility Services (QSAS) and receiving accommodations throughout the term must upload their Letter of Accommodation to their OnQ course page in the "BEGIN HERE" section right under the Syllabus.
+If you are registered with Queen's Student Accessibility Services (QSAS) and receiving accommodations throughout term in which you are enrolled, upload your Letter of Accommodation to OnQ course page in the "BEGIN HERE" section right under the Syllabus.

 - February 3, 2020: Registration for summer term classes BEGINS